bpruitt-goddard/bpruitt-goddard.github.io/_posts/2019-04-26-creating-vs-code-syntax-highlighter-part-1.md

 # Next Steps

 After getting most of the functionality completed, it started to become hard to read the giant file due to the json boilerplate and the escaping needed for every regex expression.
-[Part 2]() of this series will explain the conversion to YML.
+[Part 2]{% post_url 2019-11-13-creating-vs-code-syntax-highlighter-part-2 %} of this series will explain the conversion to YML.